 Do you have a Wildheart? (strong willed sensitive child)

 14:45 What sensitive children, boys in particular need to know

 15:37 How the most sensitive and strongest member of the family is the one who acts out and usually ends up in coaching (is your child a Wildheart – strong willed sensitive child?)

 16:10 It’s taken me 45 years to recover from the negative effects of severe punishment, keeping secrets and telling lies.
 Don’t let that be you as well.
 Tell the truth to yourself.

 17:48 What to look out for in your family and how you can safeguard your child against these toxic relationships.
-Check out my parents’ free training ‘How to Safeguard Your Child against Frenemies, Meanies and Tricky People’ is a bonus in Truly Madly Smiley.
+This training ‘How to Safeguard Your Child against Frenemies, Meanies and Tricky People’ is a bonus in Truly Madly Smiley.